 The main contributions of this article are as follows.
-First, by exploring structural information of the predictor, {\frem} entails an effective estimation procedure that adapts to the manifold structure and the contamination level while maintaining the flexibility of functional nonparametric regression.
-We stress that the underlying embedded manifold is unknown, and we do not require knowledge of the manifold to construct our estimator.
+First, by exploiting structural information of the predictor, our proposal entails an effective estimation procedure that adapts to the unknown manifold structure and the contamination level while maintains the flexibility of functional nonparametric regression.
 Second, by careful theoretical analysis, we confirm that the regression functional $g$ can be estimated at a polynomial convergence rate of the sample size, especially when only the contaminated functional predictors are available.
-This provides a new angle to functional nonparametric regression that does not utilize intrinsic structure and is subject to the theoretical barrier of logarithmic rates \citep{Mas2012}.
-Third, the contamination on predictors is explicitly taken into account and the level of contamination is shown to be an integrated part of the convergence rate, which has not been well studied even in classical functional linear regression, e.g., \citet{Hall2007} is based on fully observed functions and \citet{Kong2016} asymptotically ignores the error induced by pre-smoothing densely observed functions.
-Finally, we discover that, the polynomial convergence rate exhibits a phase transition phenomenon, depending on the interplay between the intrinsic dimension of the manifold and the contamination level in the predictor.
+This provides a new angle to functional nonparametric regression that is subject to a logarithmic rate \citep{Mas2012}.
+Third, the contamination on predictors is explicitly treated and is shown to be an integrated part of the convergence rate, which has not been well studied even in classical functional linear regression \citep{Hall2007}.
+Finally, we discover that, the polynomial convergence rate exhibits a phase transition phenomenon, depending on the interplay between the manifold dimension and the contamination level.